FAIRmat-NFDI/nomad-distro-template/README.md

     cd nomad-distro-template
     ```

+3. Change the images in the `docker-compose.yaml` and `configs/nomad.yaml`
+   The images should be created after the initalization of your repository.
+Look under packages.
+   In the `docker-compose.yaml`, change the URL wherever there is `image: ghcr.io/fairmat-nfdi/nomad-distro-template:main` to where your image is found.
+The same goes for the jupyter-image.

-3. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)
+4. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)

     ```sh
     sudo chown -R 1000 .volumes
     ```

-4. Pull the images specified in the `docker-compose.yaml`
+5. Pull the images specified in the `docker-compose.yaml`

     Note that the image needs to be public or you need to provide a PAT (see "Important" note above).